alisdairjsmyth/node-red-contrib-blindcontroller/README.md

 ![sunInRoom](./docs/sunInRoom.jpg)
 * consideration of weather conditions against defined thresholds

-In the event the node determines a blind position change is required, it will emit a <b>msg.payload</b> with the following properties:
-* <b>channel</b>: identifier of the blind
+In the event the node determines a blind position change is required, it will emit a <b>msg.payload</b> with the properties of the blind including:
 * <b>blindPosition</b>: the new position of the blind
+* <b>blindPositionReason</b>: rational of the new position

 In addition, <b>msg.data</b> includes information useful for monitoring:
 * <b>altitude</b>: altitude of the sun in degrees